magnuhag/Projects/NeuralNetwork/README.md

   -There is something wrong with the evaluation of the loss function "softmax".

-  -An attempt will be made to implement automatic differentiation directly instead of indirectly; this is already done with Autograd, and is phenomenally inefficient
+  -An attempt will be made to implement automatic differentiation directly instead of indirectly; this is already done with Autograd, and is phenomenally inefficient.
+An attempt will be made.

   -Bad (no) handling of exploding and vanishing gradients.

   -Bad formatting and sometimes "non-Pythonic" code.
-I'm in the process of learning PEP 8 OK?
+I'm on it.

   -The use of lists as "tensors".
 I do not like it.